lmfit/lmfit-py/doc/index.rst

  * Parameters can be bounded with a minimum and/or maximum value.
  * Parameters can be written as simple mathematical expressions of other Parameters.
-These values will be re-evaluated at each step in the fit, so that the expression is statisfied.
+These values will be re-evaluated at each step in the fit, so that the expression is satisfied.
 This gives a simple but flexible approach to constraining fit variables.

 The main advantage to using Parameters instead of fit variables is that the model function